+ECD in e-commerce demands that LLMs and VLMs simultaneously command two distinct capabilities: comprehending complex regulatory policies and detecting evasive content.
+Prior work has explored LLM reasoning over complex rules~\citep{zhou-etal-2025-rulearena,parmar-etal-2024-logicbench} and LLM-based detection of evasive samples~\citep{wu-etal-2025-enhancing-chinese,xu-etal-2024-exploring} as separate lines of research, but no existing work, to our knowledge, integrates both within a unified framework.
+The central difficulty of ECD is that a model must first accurately comprehend complex textual policies, then identify, on the basis of those policies, multimodal samples that have been deliberately modified to conceal their violating intent, correctly infer the true intent behind such evasive content, and finally perform fine-grained multi-class classification in accordance with the applicable rules.

-Despite these violations, evasive content detection remains underexplored.
-Current models are particularly limited for two key reasons.
-First, LLMs and VLMs continue to hallucinate \citep{Huang_2025,bai2025hallucinationmultimodallargelanguage}, mis-follow instructions \citep{lou2024largelanguagemodelinstruction,murthy2025evaluatinginstructionfollowingabilitieslanguage}, and struggle with long or multimodal contexts \citep{wang2024limitssurveytechniquesextend,chen2024longvilascalinglongcontextvisual}, making it difficult to recognize nuanced deception.
-Second, real-world e-commerce regulations evolve rapidly, and human annotations are often inconsistent, leading to noisy and ambiguous training data.
-Together, these factors hinder the development and evaluation of models capable of trustworthy moderation.
+Despite the severity of this problem, evasive content detection remains substantially underexplored.
+The limitations of current models can be attributed to two key factors.
+First, LLMs and VLMs continue to produce hallucinations~\citep{Huang_2025,bai2025hallucinationmultimodallargelanguage}, fail to follow instructions reliably~\citep{lou2024largelanguagemodelinstruction,murthy2025evaluatinginstructionfollowingabilitieslanguage}, and struggle to process long or multimodal contexts~\citep{wang2024limitssurveytechniquesextend,chen2024longvilascalinglongcontextvisual}, all of which impair the recognition of subtle deceptive content.
+Second, real-world e-commerce regulations evolve rapidly, and human annotations are frequently inconsistent, resulting in training data that is both noisy and ambiguous.
+These two factors together hinder the development and evaluation of models suited to reliable content moderation.

-To address this gap, we introduce the \textbf{Eva}sive Content \textbf{D}etection in \textbf{E}-Commerce Benchmark (\textbf{EVADE}), a Chinese multimodal benchmark specifically designed for evaluating how well LLMs and VLMs detect evasive content in real-world e-commerce scenarios.
-Every example is iteratively annotated by domain experts to ensure accurate and consistent ground truth.
-EVADE contains 2,833 text samples and 13,961 product images, collected from six demanding product categories where deceptive content is most prevalent: weight loss, diseases, height growth, body shaping, female care, and male care.
-Each sample is iteratively annotated by domain experts to ensure its accuracy and reliability.
-Furthermore, we design two tasks for EVADE: Single-Violation and All-in-One.
-The former evaluates a model’s ability to perform rapid and fine-grained judgments within in a narrowly scoped context, while the latter explores its capacity for reasoning under complex and rule-intensive conditions.
+To address this gap, we introduce the \textbf{Eva}sive Content \textbf{D}etection in \textbf{E}-Commerce \textbf{Bench}mark (\textbf{EVADE-Bench}), a Chinese multimodal benchmark designed to evaluate the ability of LLMs and VLMs to detect evasive content in real-world e-commerce scenarios.
+Every sample is iteratively annotated by domain experts to ensure accurate and consistent ground truth labels.